Short-distance production of three particles with large scattering length: Results

 \subsection{Three neutrons}

 While the three-boson system at LO is determined by two scales, the scattering length $a$ and the three-body force (or equivalently the cutoff $\Lambda$), the three-neutron system features only one scale at leading order, the scattering length $a$.
-In the unitary limit of infinite scattering length, the system exhibits an extended symmetry, the so-called Schrödinger or non-relativistic conformal symmetry.
+In the unitary limit of infinite scattering length, the system exhibits an extended symmetry, the so-called Schrödinger or nonrelativistic conformal symmetry.
 Thus the system can be considered as an approximate realization of an ``unparticle'' or ``unnucleus''~\cite{Hammer:2021zxb}.

-A multi-neutron system can be described approximately by a field in a non-relativistic conformal field theory that is characterized by two parameters, a scaling dimension \(\Delta\) and its mass \(M\)~\cite{Nishida:2007pj}.
-The approximate conformal description is applicable to multi-neutron systems with center-of-mass energies in the range
+A multineutron system can be described approximately by a field in a nonrelativistic conformal field theory that is characterized by two parameters, a scaling dimension \(\Delta\) and its mass~\cite{Nishida:2007pj}.
+The approximate conformal description is applicable to multineutron systems with center-of-mass energies in the range

 where, in first approximation, the scales $1/(ma^2)$ and $1/(mr^2)$ can be taken to 0 and infinity, respectively.
 The region of energies $E\lesssim 1/(ma^2)$ can be calculated in standard pionless EFT, which includes the effects of finite $a$.
-Since we apply pionless EFT at LO in our numerical calculations of three-neutron systems, the effective range \(r\) effectively takes the value zero\footnote{ That is, $r\to0$ in the limit $\Lambda\to\infty$.
+Since we apply pionless EFT at LO in our numerical calculations of three-neutron systems, the effective range \(r\) effectively takes the value zero\footnote{ That is, $r\to0$ in the limit $\Lambda\to\infty$, for the two-body cutoff.
 Depending on the particular regularization scheme used to implement the EFT, at finite $\Lambda$, $r$ may take values that are $\mathcal{O}(1/\Lambda)$, which can be neglected for sufficiently large $\Lambda$.}.
 Therefore, our results show conformal behavior up to arbitrarily high energy, but this behavior is nonphysical for $E\gtrsim 1/(mr^2)$.

 In the conformal region, the energy dependence of the point-production distribution $R$ is solely determined by the scaling dimension of the conformal field (up to an overall normalization).
 Specifically, it scales as~\cite{Hammer:2021zxb}